vincent0426/multisig/README.md

 <img width="1024" alt="Screen Shot 2022-02-07 at 3 11 25 PM" src="https://user-images.githubusercontent.com/68840528/152741473-ddb81215-612f-4110-9235-58479d8839b9.png">

-Now we can use the approvers' accounts to approve the contract!
+Now we can use the approvers' accounts to approve the transfer!
 As soon as the approvers reach the quorum we've set in /scripts/deploy.js which is 2 now, we'll send the amount to the receiver account.

 ## References